itmoth/hoffman2-notes/README.md

 $ mkdir folder-name
 ```

-Now, to move your g*ussian input file into the folder:
+Now, to move your Gaussian input file into the folder:

 ```
 $ mv input-file-name.gjf folder-name